vc-csv17-spring2019/Course-Information/README.md

 3. _Make Allan Cooler_: On Slack there is a channel specifically named "Make Allan Cooler" participation in this channel with colloquilisms and contempory song suggestions will earn students extra credit points, determined at the end of the term.

-3. _SBCC CS Club Events_: Throughout the term the CS Club will be putting on talks from people in industry and academia.
+3. _VC CS Club Events_: Throughout the term the CS Club will be putting on talks from people in industry and academia.
 You can earn extra credit points for attending these events.
 Students must sign the attendance sheet at the talk to earn the extra credit points.
-I will post on the Moodle site which events qualify for extra credit.
+I will post on the Canvas site which events qualify for extra credit.

 ### Accommodations